 However, a number of sources at Google have said that sites affected by Google Penguin just need to start building good links to recover their lost SEO standing.
 The newest iteration of Google Penguin is less harsh than previous versions and now only affects the ranking of the single, faulty url in question, rather than the ranking of an entire site.

-Because of the amount of secrecy surrounding Google updates, a veritable mountain of myths and rumors developed over how Google Panda discerns between high and low quality pages.
+Due to the amount of secrecy surrounding Google updates, a veritable mountain of myths and rumors developed over how Google Panda discerns between high and low quality pages.
 To learn all you need to know about Google Panda, check out this guide to Google Panda and how it affects your SEO rankings.

 Most likely there will be another Google update.
 Google has become the powerhouse of the digisphere partially because of its ability to constantly adapt.
 As Google puts out more updates however you can bet that we’ll be on top of them and learning how best to optimise search results in each iteration of Google.